 Next hearing in Patna Collectorate case on March 17

-The Patna High Court on Thursday fixed March 17 as the next date of hearing in the case of demolition of the historic district Collectorate here.
-The matter came up for hearing in the court of Chief Justice Sanjay Karol who had heard the case last on January 31.
+The Patna High Court has fixed March 17 as the next date of hearing in the case of demolition of the historic district Collectorate here.
+The matter came up for hearing on Thursday in the court of Chief Justice Sanjay Karol who had heard the case last on January 31.

 "The court has fixed the next date of hearing on March 17," said Sanket Sinha, the lawyer of INTACH, the petitioner in the case.
 The Bihar government had in 2016 proposed to demolish the old Patna Collectorate for a new high-rise complex, triggering public outcry and appeals from various quarters in India and abroad to prevent the building's demolition and preserve it as a "signpost of Patna's history".